Kukudakhandi: Economy

-As Kukudakhandi is well connected to nearby Berhampur, many people rush to the city to get their daily rotis & butter as the city is seized with opportunities.
+As Kukudakhandi is well connected to nearby Berhampur, many people rush to the city to make a living, as the city offers many opportunities.
 Most of the people in KKD are government employees, and some are involved in agricultural activities.
-Agriculture is the mainstay of economy.
-The farmers no longer limit their agricultural activities but strive to get profit out of their labor.
+Agriculture is the mainstay of the economy.
+The farmers no longer limit their agricultural activities but strive to make a profit from their labor.

 Industry

 The emergence of industrial kukudakhandi began in the late twentieth century, with granite industries arriving.
 Kukudakhandi's proximity to Berhampur, good climate, and availability of talent made it a destination for good firms.

 Culture

 Kukudakhandi is a predominantly Hindu region.
-A great exchange of wishes in the occasions like Ganesh Puja.
-Diwali, Dushera, Makar Sankranti, & Christmas are very special to see in the village.
+A great exchange of wishes on occasions like Ganesh Puja.
+Diwali, Dussehra, Makar Sankranti, & Christmas are very special to see in the village.
 About 99% people are Hindus.
 So regional festivals like Jhami yatra, Danda Yatra & Meru, Rath Yatra (Sri Jagannath Yatra) are very special to see.